ing-bank/doing-cli/docs/reference/config_file.md

 | `area`    | The area path assigned to work items.
 You can find it by going to a work item (Azure Devops > Boards > Work items) and copying the Area field.
 This corresponds to the work item field *System.AreaPath*. |
 | `iteration`    | The iteration path assigned to work items.
 You can find it going by to a work item (Azure Devops > Boards > Work items) and copying the Iteration field.
 This corresponds to the work item field *System.IterationPath*. |

 The config can also contain some optional parameters that are not required to be set:

 | Optional Parameter      | Description |
 | ----------------------- | ------------------------------------ |
 | `default_workitem_type` | The default work item type used when creating work items.
 Should be one of "Bug", "Epic", "Feature", "Issue", "Task", "Test Case", "User Story".
 Defaults to "User Story" if not specified.
+| `default_reviewers` | The default reviewers assigned when creating pull requests.
+Space separated list of user emails.

 ## Using environment variables